 - The Desktop icon lets you save this report your Windows Desktop - My Documents opens the Windows My Documents folder on Windows 2000/XP systems or the user Documents directory on Windows Vista - The Favorites folder opens the list of favorite folders you have specified in Internet Explorer.
-If you have a folder where you want to keep all of your reports, add it to the Favorites folder, then it is easily accessible from here - The CR.COM option provides the ability to publish the report to a specific CR.COM (crystalreports.com) account.
-The crystalreports.com connectivity module must be installed to use this feature - Enterprise lets you save your report to an Enterprise folder - My Connections offers a list of saved connections to either crystalreports.com or Enterprise.
+If you have a folder where you want to keep all of your reports, add it to the Favorites folder, then it is easily accessible from here - Enterprise lets you save your report to an Enterprise folder - My Connections offers a list of saved connections to either crystalreports.com or Enterprise.
 This makes it easier to publish to multiple locations without having to con figure connection settings each time